iamsopotatoe-coder/TinyLoad/README.md

 - This works on all files i tested it on, if it breaks on some of your files please open an issue to let me know.
 - If you want to suggest any improvements or future updates please open an issue.
 - if you use it, a star helps a lot <3
+- Check out our blog at https://iamsopotatoe-coder.github.io/TinyLoad/#blog for future updates and changelogs!